arepaFlipper/6.006_notes/Intro_algo_6006/lecture11/README.md

 ## Irrationals
-Pythagoras discovered that a square's diagonal and its side are incommensurable, i.e., could not be expressed as a ratio - he called the ratio "speecheless"!
+Pythagoras discovered that a square's diagonal and its side are incommensurable, i.e., could not be expressed as a ratio - he called the ratio "speecheless"!, because it is something he could explain.

 <img src="pic0.jpg" style="width: 300px;display: block;margin-left: auto;margin-right: auto" alt="Ratio of a Square's Diagonal to its Sides">